rafaelcoias/Web_Dev/README.md

    It is hard to get used to colors in CSS.
 They can be chosen in 3 ways.

+  - Just write it

+   In CSS you can just write the color that you want and it will automatically use that color.

+   If you write *red* CSS will convert it to rgb(255, 0, 0).

   - RGB

    RGB means red, green, blue.
 A RGB file consists in composite layers of Red, Gree and Blue, each being coded on 256 levels from 0 to 255.